yanshanwang/JGibbLDA-v.1.0-MatLM/README.md

 3. Change input and output directories in `LdaInfoRetrieval.java`.

 Please refer to:
-Yanshan Wang.
-MatLM: a Matrix Reformulation of Probabilistic Language Models.
-Tech Report.
+Yanshan Wang, Hongfang Liu.
+MatLM: a Matrix Reformulation for Probabilistic Language Models. arXiv:1610.00735.
 2016.